 Welcome to St Michael’s

 St Michael’s is the smallest of the three churches in our team.
 However, there is a lot to discover inside!
-We meet on Sundays at Sharmans Cross Junior School where we set up our worship space together.
+We meet on Sundays, at 10.30am at Sharmans Cross Junior School where we set up our worship space together.

 Many of the people who belong to St Michael’s think of it as part of their family and – like a family – we are made up of a great variety of ages and experiences.
 We work together to run St Michael’s, and many members of the church have a role in a range of areas from serving coffee to playing and singing in the band.